Refugee Resettlement Programs

 Reception and Placement

 During their first few weeks in the United States, refugees have much to learn.
-Our Cultural Orientation program is an 8 hour program that helps them do just that.
+Our Cultural Orientation program is a 10 hour program that helps them do just that.
 Topics covered include American culture, laws and safety, health and benefits, transportation, education options for children and adults, immigration, and more.
 The interactive program is delivered in-language and in a culturally-accessible manner.
 Upon completion of the program, refugees receive a “Welcome Bag” that includes items to help them start their new life in San Diego.

 Photo: Cultural Orientation Class

 Between 15-25% of refugees arrive in the United States with chronic or acute medical conditions and accessing healthcare services – especially when a person does not speak English and has no familiarity with the U.S. healthcare system – is very challenging.
 Health Navigators and Medical Interpreters assist refugees in selecting healthcare providers, scheduling appointments and coordinating care, resolving health insurance challenges, providing transportation to medical appointments, and providing interpretation at doctor visits.
 In the past two years, the IRC Health Navigation and Medical Interpretation program has served more than 600 clients.